oriolarques/GEGVIC/README.md

     the samples to create groups such as response to a therapy.
-The first column MUST be named **Samples** and contain the same nomenclature for each sample as in the *RNA-sequencing raw counts* and *Genetic variations data tables*.
+The first column MUST be named **Samples** and contain the same nomenclature for each sample as in the *RNA-sequencing raw counts* and *Genomic variations data tables*.

 ![input_metadata](vignettes/input_metadata.png)